-- 1.1 North Somerset is located in the south west of England with the shores of the Severn Estuary forming its north-western boundary and Bristol is located immediately to the north-east.
-The administrative area of North Somerset Council, covers 38,960 hectares and has an estimated population of 202,566 people, concentrated in the urban centre of Weston-super-Mare, as well as the towns of Clevedon, Nailsea and Portishead.
-Remaining settlements comprise villages of varying sizes, scattered throughout the district.
-The location and context of the study area are shown in Figure A. - 1.2 The landscape of North Somerset is highly varied and comprises the following National Character Areas (NCA), as published by Natural England; 118: Bristol, Avon Valleys and Ridges; 106: Severn and Avon Vales; 141 Mendip Hills; 142: Somerset Levels and Moors; and 143: Mid Somerset Hills.
-The location of these areas is shown in Figure 2 in Appendix 1.
-The Mendip Hills Area of Outstanding Natural Beauty (AONB) is a naturally beautiful and nationally protected landscape.
-Its special qualities are set out in the Mendip Hills AONB Management Plan. - 1.3 The landscape of North Somerset is highly varied, with open moors and river flood plains contrasting with ridges, gorges and rolling farmland.
-In the north of the district there are a large number of Registered Parks and Gardens and extensive woodland, which in combination with the varied topography limits visibility.
-Elsewhere in the district tree cover is concentrated on the slopes of hills and ridges, and long-distance views are available from areas of high topography across the open moors and flood plains.
+- 1.1.
+North Somerset is located in the south west of England with the shores of the Severn Estuary forming its western boundary and Bristol lying immediately to the north east.
+The area, administered by North Somerset Council, covers 38,960 hectares and has a population of approximately 200,000 people, concentrated in the urban centres of Weston-super-Mare, Portishead, Clevedon and Nailsea and also in the many villages such as Banwell and Claverham.
+The location and context of the study area are shown in Figure 1. - 1.2.
+The landscape of North Somerset is highly varied, containing within it sections of four of the Countryside Agency/English Nature's National Character Areas: Areas 118: Bristol, Avon Valleys and Ridges; 106: Severn and Avon Vales; 141 Mendip Hills and 142/3: Somerset Levels and Moors/Mid Somerset Hills.
+The location of these areas is shown in Figure 2.
+The National Character Areas provide a broad indication of the diversity of the district's landscapes, which range from the Carboniferous Limestone uplands of the Mendip to the level, wet pasturelands of the moors.
+The significance of the landscape of the Mendip Hills is acknowledged by their designation as an Area of Outstanding Natural Beauty.
+Figure 3 shows the character areas determined by the existing assessment, The Mendip Hills Landscape (1998).

-NORTH SOMERSET LANDSCAPE CHARACTER ASSESSMENT

-1.4 Landscape character assessment is a technique that has been developed to facilitate systematic analysis, description and classification of the landscape.
+- 1.3.
+Landscape character assessment is a technique that has been developed to facilitate systematic analysis, description and classification of the landscape.
 It involves identification of those features or combinations of elements that contribute to the character of the landscape, thereby enabling the special character and qualities of a particular area to be understood.
-This information allows reasoned consideration of those issues affecting the landscape, which can be used as a basis for the development of appropriate recommendations for future landscape conservation and management.

-1.5 The main purpose of this assessment is to document the current status of the North Somerset landscape, furthering the understanding of the landscape resource available in the area and giving an indication of areas in need of enhancement and of conservation.
-This will enable better-informed decisions to be made on the future management of the landscape.
+This information allows reasoned consideration of those issues affecting the landscape, which can be used as a basis for the development of appropriate recommendations for future landscape conservation and management. - 1.4.
+The main purpose of this assessment is to document the current status of the North Somerset landscape, furthering the understanding of the landscape resource available in the area and giving an indication of areas in need of enhancement and of conservation.
+This will enable better-informed decisions to be made on the future management of the landscape and provide an objective basis for the preparation of Village Design Statements and other future studies. - 1.5.
+The need for conservation and enhancement of the North Somerset landscape is made clear by a recent research project led by the Countryside Agency, Countryside Quality Counts, Tracking Change in the English Countryside (2004).
+This investigated change in the countryside over the period 1990 to 1998 and assessed the type of changes within each National Character Area.
+Of the four Areas that fall partially within North Somerset two showed marked changes inconsistent with character (Somerset Levels and Moors and Bristol, Avon Valleys and Ridges) and two showed some changes inconsistent with character (Mendip Hills and Severn and Avon Vales).
+The landscape character assessment of North Somerset provides an audit of the landscape in 2003 and sets out a positive direction for its future management to ensure that valued elements and features are protected, conserved and enhanced.